Advertisement

 READ THE HISTORY OF PASTA

-Shaped pastas are always dried pastas, since it is not feasible for fresh pasta to hold a shape.
-They are available in many different sizes and specific shapes: bow ties (farfalle), shells (conchiglie), corkscrews (fusilli) and wagon wheels (ruote) are a few of the more popular ones.
-Most shaped pastas are sturdy enough to be paired with a chunkier sauces.
-The concept of shaped pasta originated with 13th century German bakers, who made bread dough in symbolic shapes like words, birds and stars.
+Short cut pastas are always dried pastas, since it is not feasible for fresh pasta to hold a shape.
+They are available in many different sizes and specific shapes: bow ties (farfalle), corkscrews (fusilli), elbows, penne, orechiette, rigatoni, rotelle, rotini shells (conchiglie), and wagon wheels (ruote/rotelle) are a few of the more popular ones.
+They were created to capture hearty ragùs and chunky vegetable sauces in their hollows and ridges, ensuring both pasta and sauce in each bite.
+The concept of shaped pasta originated with 13th century German bakers, who made bread dough in symbolic shapes like words, birds, and stars.

 SHELLS or CONCHIGLIE